fish-shell/fish-shell/doc_src/language.rst

 Parameter expansion
 -------------------

-When fish is given a commandline, it expands the parameters before sending them to the command.
+When ghoti is given a commandline, it expands the parameters before sending them to the command.
 There are multiple different kinds of expansions:

 - :ref:`Wildcards <expand-wildcard>`, to create filenames from patterns - ``*.jpg``
 - :ref:`Variable expansion <expand-variable>`, to use the value of a variable - ``$HOME``